“I recognize in your writing, and especially in your letter, how close your way of thinking is to my own.”

 Dear Reader,

-For a number of years, I wanted to fix some of the problems in A Comic Vision of Great Constancy, but I was moved to do a second edition for another reason.
+For a number of years I wanted to fix some of the problems in my first book, A Comic Vision of Great Constancy, but I was moved to do a second edition for another reason.
 Once I completed my third book, I went back and studied the other two.
-I was struck with how the three together can be read as chapters of one work, an inquiry spanning fifteen years that has a beginning, a middle, and an end.
-To communicate briefly my sense of the series as a whole, I have written an “Afterword” for the second edition of Great Constancy.
-In addition to that essay, which I have posted on my blog, I’m posting here a brief summary of my pilgrim’s progress through the three phases of my inquiry.
+I was struck with how the three together can be read as chapters of one work, an inquiry spanning fifteen years which has a beginning, a middle, and an end.
+To communicate my sense of it as a whole, I wrote an Afterword called “On Poetry and Philosophy” for the second edition of Great Constancy.
+I have also posted it on my blog in this website.
+In addition to that essay, I’m posting here on my home page a shorter summary of my pilgrim’s progress through the three phases of my inquiry.

 In the second book, A Comic Vision of Self Government, I explored how everyday interpersonal experiences (that are Chaucer’s and Shakespeare’s subject) provide a basis for political philosophies, as in Adam Smith’s The Theory of Moral Sentiments and Edmund Burke’s Reflections on the Revolution in France.
-These authors, I maintain, derive their political theories from the commonsense insights of Chaucer and Shakespeare, our two greatest authors, along with other seminal texts in our literature.
+These authors, I maintain, derive their political theories from the common sense insights expressed by writers like Chaucer and Shakespeare, our two greatest authors, along with other seminal texts in Western and Eastern literature.
 Like the poetry of Chaucer and Shakespeare, English common law represents the collective wisdom of a people living in a particular place.
-In the common law, justice has to do with the rights and duties of specific individuals, not with abstract, universal concepts like liberté, égalité, and fraternité.
-A government based on this French foundation, Burke argued, is unstable, for these concepts ignore the unspoken, unlegislated obligations that govern our behaviors every day; social order, he believed, grows out of these obligations.
-Since society “is a contract between the dead, the living, and the unborn,” Burke maintained that the revolutionary French ship of state would flounder due to an exclusive focus on the present generation.
-Left to itself, that generation would waste its inheritance on itself and disinherit its children.
-In addition, others after Burke have pointed out that it’s impossible to reconcile liberty with equality, for the goal of equality results in a zero-sum game where one person’s gain of freedom is another person’s loss of freedom.
+In the common law, justice has to do with the rights and duties of specific individuals, not with abstract, universal concepts like liberte, egalite, and fraternite.
+A government based on this French foundation, Burke argued, is unstable, for these concepts have no connection with the unspoken, unlegislated obligations we encounter every day—to family, friends, strangers, and to the dead and unborn.
+Others after Burke have pointed out that it’s impossible to reconcile liberty with equality, for the goal of equality results in a zero sum game where one person’s gain of freedom is another person’s loss of freedom.

-In the third book, A Comic Vision of Sacred Kingship, I moved from questions about government to questions about reality and how we know reality.
-Roger Scruton, whom I discovered in 2016, got me going on the project.
-I argue in the book that Scruton, C.S.
+This brings me to Scruton’s place in the arc (the ark) of my comic vision.
+In 2016 I discovered his work for the first time, in particular the book he called The Soul of the World.
+It was for me the first glimpse of a mighty Pacific like the one Keats encountered when opening Chapman’s Homer for the first time.
+This is why in my the third book, A Comic Vision of Sacred Kingship, I moved from questions about government to questions about reality and how we know reality.
+Scruton got me going on the project.
+As in a sermon, I take as my text this sentence in Genesis: “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life, and man became a living soul.”
+My book then addresses the question, “What does it mean to be a living soul?”
+In answering the question, I argue that Scruton, C.S.
 Lewis, Goethe, and Plato are poets and storytellers as well as philosophers.
 Like the common law, their philosophies emerge from concrete experiences and the literature of people living together in a particular place.
 For example, C.S.
-Lewis would persuade us that the allegories of love he has studied, a literary form practiced for centuries by pagan and Christian writers, have for centuries given readers in the West a motive to do what Architrenius, a character in a twelfth-century Medieval poem of the same name by Johannes de Hauvilla, decides:
+Lewis would persuade us that the allegories of love he has studied, a literary form practiced for centuries by pagan and Christian writers, have for centuries given readers in the West a motive to do what Architrenius, a character in a twelfth century Medieval romance, decides:

 This must I do—go exiled through the world